Fantasy Football Kicker Rankings: Week 6

 Top Fantasy Kickers – Week 6

-Dallas Cowboys' Brandon Aubrey will come into Week 6 as the top-ranked kicker behind the fourth-highest scoring team in the league (30.2 pts/game).
-After hanging 40 points on the highly-touted Green Bay Packers defense, the Cowboys will take on the Carolina Panthers allowing 23.8 pts/game to opponents, so we should see another offensive outburst from Dallas.
+The Dallas Cowboys' Brandon Aubrey will come into Week 6 as the top-ranked kicker behind the fourth-highest scoring team in the league (30.2 pts/game).
+After hanging 40 points on the highly touted Green Bay Packers defense, the Cowboys will take on the Carolina Panthers allowing 23.8 points/game to opponents, so we should see another offensive outburst from Dallas.
 Start Aubrey with confidence for the rest of the season.

-Los Angeles Chargers' Cameron Dicker will also be at the top of the rankings as his team visits the Miami Dolphins.
-The Dolphins are allowing 29.0 pts/game to opponents, sixth-highest in the NFL.
-Dicker has been a perfect 100% on nine field goal attempts, as well as a spotless 9-9 on his extra points.
-The Chargers offense will be looking to bounce back in a big way following two uncharacteristic losses, so expect Dicker to get involved against Miami.
+The Los Angeles Chargers' Cameron Dicker will also be at the top of the rankings as his team visits the Miami Dolphins.
+The Dolphins are allowing 29.0 points/game to opponents, sixth highest in the NFL.
+Dicker has been a perfect 100% on nine field-goal attempts as well as a spotless 9-9 on his extra points.
+The Chargers' offense will be looking to bounce back in a big way following two uncharacteristic losses, so expect Dicker to get involved against Miami.

 Kickers rising quickly

-The Tampa Bay Buccaneers may just be one of the league's most electric teams and quarterback Baker Mayfield shows no signs of slowing down in terms of slinging the ball.
-The Buccaneers have the seventh-highest scoring offense in the league (27.0 pts/game) and they've attempted the second-most field goals (15) among all teams this season.
-Expect a ton of work out of kicker Chase McLaughlin, who currently holds the season's longest made field goal at 65 yards, as the Buccaneers take on the 49ers.
+The Tampa Bay Buccaneers may just be one of the league's most electric teams, and quarterback Baker Mayfield shows no signs of slowing down in terms of slinging the ball.
+The Buccaneers have the seventh-highest scoring offense in the league (27.0 points/game), and they've attempted the second-most field goals (15) among all teams this season.
+Expect a ton of work out of kicker Chase McLaughlin, who currently holds the season's longest made field goal at 65 yards as the Bucs take on the 49ers.

 - Brandon Aubrey, DAL (@CAR)